 We spend so much time travelling around the UK.
 You could consider the Scottish Highlands, a quintessentially English village, or one of the incredible city breaks on offer including Bath, London, Edinburgh or York.
 Alternatively there are some beautiful beach escapes.
 You won’t be disappointed with a coastal break in Cornwall, North Wales, Northumberland or Brighton, The UK really has some of the best beaches to relax, try out watersports, or watch the kids run wild.
-Add in Roman ruins, an ancient cathedral or castle or two, and there is something for everyone.
+Add in Roman ruins, an ancient cathedral or castle or two, or even a trip to the oldest street in York; The Shambles – and there is something for everyone.
 Staycation anyone?

 Last year we headed to Croatia for a week with the kids and we would return in a heartbeat.
 I almost don’t want to shout about Croatia so that we can keep it all to ourselves, but it is absolutely beautiful.
 We stayed on the Makasrka Riviera and found this an excellent base to explore Split, and Krka National Park.

 Croatia is incredibly family friendly, with beautiful beaches, seaside towns and a relaxed dining scene with plenty of family friendly restaurants.